Aitor Larrazábal: Coaching career

-Larrazábal subsequently became a coach: after starting in amateur football, he joined lowly SD Lemona (Basque Country) from Segunda División B in 2009, leading the side to the sixth position in his first year and narrowly missing out on play-off qualification.
+Larrazábal subsequently became a coach: after starting in amateur football, he joined lowly Lemona (Basque Country) from Segunda División B in 2009, leading the side to the sixth position in his first year and narrowly missing out on play-off qualification.
 After a second season in Lemoa in which the team reached the final of the Copa Federación de España, he returned to Athletic Bilbao to take up a position as sporting director, following the election of former teammate Josu Urrutia as president in July 2011.

 In 2013, a reorganisation of functions at the club saw Larrazábal take over responsibility for its youth system, with José María Amorrortu (the director of football) focusing on the senior team.
 The former resigned from the position in summer 2015, citing professional differences and a desire to return to managerial roles.

-In April 2016, Larrazábal became manager of third-tier Marbella FC for a short spell, and although they only collected two points from his three games in charge, it was enough to successfully steer them away from the relegation zone by the end of the campaign.
-For the following season he moved back to the Basque Country, taking control of SD Amorebieta of the same league; they escaped relegation by a single point.
+In April 2016, Larrazábal became manager of third-tier Marbella for a short spell, and although they only collected two points from his three games in charge, it was enough to successfully steer them away from the relegation zone by the end of the campaign.
+For the following season he moved back to the Basque Country, taking control of Amorebieta of the same league; they escaped relegation by a single point.

-Larrazábal was appointed at Barakaldo CF in the same division in June 2017.
-Three years later, following a brief spell at Salamanca CF UDS, he returned to his previous club.
+Larrazábal was appointed at Barakaldo in the same division in June 2017.
+Three years later, following a brief spell at Salamanca, he returned to his previous club.

 On 28 December 2020, Larrazábal was replaced by his assistant Germán Beltrán, but continued in his role of sporting director.
-He returned to management in June 2022, joining Segunda Federación side Gernika Club.
+He returned to management in June 2022, joining Segunda Federación side Gernika and leaving at the end of 2022–23.

+Larrazábal moved to the Primera Federación with Logroñés on 26 December 2023.
+In May 2024, he became Gernika's new sporting director.

 Personal life

 Larrazábal's son, Gaizka, is also a footballer.
-A right winger by position, in summer 2017 he joined Athletic Bilbao (being assigned to the reserves) from Zamudio SD, having played against the Amorebieta team managed by his father during the preceding season.
+A right winger by position, in summer 2017 he joined Athletic Bilbao (being assigned to the reserves) from Zamudio, having played against the Amorebieta team managed by his father during the preceding season.